Simulating Cost Flow

 2. Cycle Cancelling: Repeatedly find a negative cost cycle (a cycle with negative total cost where all edges can still contain more flow) and send flow through that cycle.

-Note that in the cycle cancelling paradigm, there is no concept of source and sink, but you can solve for source and sink by adding an edge from sink to source with cost of $-\infty$ and capacity of $k$ for the min cost $k$-flow (or $\infty$ capacity if you want min cost max flow).
+Note that in the cycle cancelling paradigm, there is no concept of source and sink, but you can solve for source and sink by adding an edge from sink to source with cost of and capacity of k for the min cost k-flow (or capacity if you want min cost max flow).

 Min Cost Flow is Convex